Comma-afk/Linux/README.md

-# I will document my process of learning Linux on Github
+# I will document my process of learning Linux on github